refinery-platform/django_docker_engine/demo_host_routing/README.md

 - but the webapp can use paths starting with "/".

-Because of the dependency on DNS, this demo will not work out-of-the-box, and does not have a UI.
+Because of the dependency on DNS, this demo will not work out-of-the-box, and it does not have a UI, but it is used by the tests.